influxdata/iot-api-python/README.md

             }
 ```

-You will use this Sensor object and its function `generate_measurement()` to simulate weather data.
+The Sensor object's function `generate_measurement()` will be used to simulate
+weather data.

 ## Develop with the API